- (506) 364-2462

 My areas of scholarly expertise include cognitive development, educational psychology, the acquisition of literacy, speech and language impairments, and psycholinguistics.

 Prior to completing my PhD in Psychology, I obtained a Masters of Clinical Science in Speech Language Pathology and have worked in the past for public school boards in Ontario and have also provided private-practice consultative services to schools and families in areas related to speech, language, and literacy development and disorders.
 I currently teach courses in the areas of child and adolescent development, educational psychology, and the psychology of language.
-My research interests are currently focused on exploring the connections between oral language and learning to read, as well as on identifying the cognitive skills that underlie skilled reading and writing, and the educational practices that best promote literacy.
+My research interests are currently focused on exploring the connections between oral language and learning to read, as well as on identifying the cognitive skills that underlie skilled reading and writing, and the educational practices that best promote language and literacy.

 B.Sc., Psychology (Dalhousie University)